IvanLapickij/rusticroots/README.md

 Rustic Roots Restaurant Version 1 website, crafted using HTML, CSS, and JavaScript.

 Visit my brand-new website Version 2 at www.rusticrootsrestaurant.com, where i have elevated the user experience with React, TypeScript, and Bootstrap.
 Code Version 2 is hidden from publicity.
-Please contact me for permission to see.
+Please contact me for permission to see code , or if you want to collaborate on similar project.
 Auto sliding images
 ![image](https://github.com/IvanLapickij/rusticroots/assets/116425938/a9905876-b07d-4659-bc0d-d6f7d0d5004a)
 Fetched Google reviews & maps using API's